-Please note the following guidelines for your term paper:
+Please note the following guidelines for your papers:

-- 1. Choose any topic from the topics listed in the lecture schedule. - 2.
-The professor must approve your topic. - 3.
-The paper must be double-spaced, one inch margins on all sides, 12 point font, and at least 14 pages long plus bibliography. - 4.
-It should include a minimum of ten (10) cited references from books and peer-reviewed articles.
-Wikipedia is not an acceptable source. - 5.
-The paper should include tables, maps or graphs (notate the source). - 6.
-In case of citation of references in the text, use APA format (parentheses) and NOT the MLA format (You will be given printout examples in the class). - 7.
-There should be a cover page showing the title, your name, course number, instructor's name and the semester (i.e. Fall 2017). - 8.
-Sub-headings should be used in the paper along an introduction and a conclusion. - 9.
-The bibliography should be written properly at the end of the paper. - 10.
-The deadline for submission of the paper is November 20, 2017. - 11.
-If you have any question(s) come and see me. - 12.
-Not following of any of these points will reduce your grade.
+- 1. Choose any two topics from the list in the lecture schedule. - 2.
+The professor must approve your topics. - 3.
+Present the first topic as a seminar to the class and write a short paper about it.
+The seminar should take between 15 to 30 minutes.
+The paper must be at least 15 pages long, double-spaced, one inch margins on all sides and 12 point font. - 4.
+It should include a minimum of 15 cited references from books and peer-reviewed articles. - 5.
+Write a research paper about the second topic and it must be between 22 to 25 pages long with a minimum of 20 cited references from books and peer reviewed journals.
+The paper should be double-spaced, one inch margin on all sides and 12 point font. - 6.
+The papers should include tables, maps or graphs (notate the source). - 7.
+In case of citation of references in the text, use APA format (parentheses) and NOT the MLA format (You will be given examples in the class). - 8.
+There should be a cover page showing the title, your name, course number, instructor's name and the semester. - 9.
+Sub-headings should be used in the paper along an introduction and a conclusion. - 10.
+The bibliography should be written properly at the end of the paper. - 11.
+The deadline for submission of the first paper is Oct.26, 2017 and the other one is Dec.
+11, 2017. - 12.
+If you have any question(s) come and see me.